 Rule Change: Completed

-This rule change request from ENGIE seeks to establish a tender for voluntary market making services in the national electricity market.
+This rule change request from ENGIE seeks to establish a market making service in the national electricity market.

 Market making arrangements aim to increase the opportunities for market participants to trade in electricity hedge contracts and to have greater visibility of wholesale contract prices.
 It can be voluntary or compulsory.

 The service is typically made available in less liquid markets so that retailers and other market participants always have an opportunity to buy and sell electricity futures contracts.
 This helps to increase market liquidity and support competition and confidence in the market as a whole.